arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

 ## Using Draw Feature in a Sketch

-First we need to include the library that we will be using and define the display screen that we are using:
+First, we need to include the library that we will be using and define the display screen:

 ```arduino
 #include "Arduino_H7_Video.h"